Packing list for cycle touring |

 - 3 pairs white cotton socks

-- 1 pair cycling boots (actually lightweight Goretex trekking shoes)
+- 1 pair cycling boots

 - 1 pair beach sandals